 The Transfiguration of Christ is a glimpse of the life we have, here and now, when we enjoy true fellowship with him.
 The life of the Church is about communion, it’s about being enlightened, that is, knowing God.
 To be a disciple is to share the transfigured, divine life of Christ, to be changed by it and to radiate it to the world.

 As a parish community, as individuals, are we walking in the light?
 Would we describe our community as being ever transfigured, or like Peter, do we interrupt the glory of God with our own flawed understanding of what God is trying to do in our midst?
 Are we truly listening to Jesus as the Father instructed us on that mountaintop?
-As a community, we are called to be in communion with God and with one another, but that kind of fellowship is not synonymous with coffee hour or social events.
+As a community, we are called to be in communion with God and with one another, but that kind of fellowship is not synonymous with socializing at coffee hour or mingling at social events.
 Rather, it is the actual participation in the transfiguration of Jesus Christ.
 In other words, we don’t just remember the Transfiguration in our minds, we don’t just read about it in the pages of the New Testament.
-When we celebrate this wonderful feast, we mystically participate in the event of the Transfiguration itself.
+When we celebrate this wonderful feast, we mystically participate in the actual event of the Transfiguration itself.
+Quite the mystery, but quite the reality.
 God becomes what we are so that we might become what he is, as St. Athanasius so notably put.
 We feebly offer our time, our very lives with all of its flaws, bruises, hurts, and fears, and in exchange he offers us the eternity of his Transfiguration, his Այլակերպութիւն.